Sean Connor

-Sean Connor (born 12 July 1967) is a Northern Irish football manager and former player who was most recently manager of NIFL Championship side Institute.
+Sean Connor (born 12 July 1967) is a Northern Irish football manager and former player who is the head coach at Botswana Premier League club Jwaneng Galaxy.

 He had a brief playing career which included spells at Distillery, Port Vale, Macclesfield Town, Ards, and Cliftonville.
-He spent some years as a coach in the United States and England, before he was appointed as manager of Sligo Rovers in September 2004.
+He spent some years as a coach in the United States and England before he was appointed as manager of Sligo Rovers in September 2004.
 He led the club to the League of Ireland First Division title in 2005.
-He took charge at Bohemians in November 2006, before losing his job in December 2007.
-He was appointed Dundalk manager in December 2008, and then joined Galway United as manager in December 2010.
-He then had brief and highly unsuccessful spells coaching in Africa with Zimbabwean side CAPS United in 2012 and South African club Black Leopards in 2014.
+He took charge at Bohemians in November 2006, where he became the first manager to achieve UEFA pro-license in the League of Ireland before leaving in December 2007.
+He was appointed Dundalk manager in December 2008 and then joined Galway United as manager in December 2010.

+He then had spells coaching in Africa with the Zimbabwean side CAPS United in 2012 and the South African club Black Leopards, whom he prepared pre-season for in 2014.
 He returned to management in Northern Ireland with Institute in September 2019, where he would remain for two years.
+He returned to South Africa as technical director at Cape Town Spurs in October 2023.
+He then joined Botswana Premier League side Matebele as head coach in August 2024.
+He switched to Jwaneng Galaxy the following year, winning the Botswana FA Challenge Cup.

 Playing career

 Connor began his career at Distillery in the Irish League, playing for the club in the 1987–88 season before he joined English Third Division club Port Vale.
-He never made an appearance for the "Valiants" in the English Football League and went out on loan to Macclesfield Town of the Conference before he returned to Northern Ireland to play for Ards.
+He never made an appearance for the "Valiants" in the English Football League.
+He went out on loan to Macclesfield Town of the Conference before he returned to Northern Ireland to play for Ards.
 He was involved in a car accident soon after signing for Ards, breaking his chest bone, some ribs, puncturing his lung and damaging his left leg.
 He made a return to football with Cliftonville but retired shortly afterwards.

 Managerial career

 Early career

 After spending some time as press officer for Birmingham City, Connor moved to America where he coached in the USL First Division under John McGinlay for Cincinnati Riverhawks, Boston Bulldogs and in the Eastern Indoor Soccer League with the Lafayette SwampCats.
-He also spent time coaching non-league clubs in England and scouting for Stoke City and Lincoln City.
+He also spent time coaching non-League clubs in England and scouting for Stoke City and Lincoln City.